This page provides FAQs for all customers using the Web Upload system.

 The system is also a great option for small business owners who prepare return(s) using tax preparation software or use programs such as Excel for spreadsheets.
 You can submit information for multiple customers or periods in a single file.
 Web Upload also provides instant validation on files as well as the ability to schedule files for submission on a future date.

-Do I have to use Web Upload if I already have a Business iFile account?
+Do I have to use Web Upload if I already have an Online Services for Business account?

 No. Web Upload is one more opportunity for you to benefit from filing/paying electronically.
 It is especially beneficial if you have multiple returns to file/pay at the same time or accounts that involve schedules for multiple locations.
-However, Business iFile cannot be used to electronically submit W2/1099 wage and income statements.
+However, Online Services for Business cannot be used to electronically submit W2/1099 wage and income statements.
 To submit this data electronically, you must use Web Upload or eForms.

 Is the Web Upload system secure?